Hello Fellow Writer, Reader, Journal Lover, and Rambling Creator!

 - Go outside and focus on one aspect of nature.
 It could be a specific blade of grass and its movement in the breeze, a tree swaying with leaves, or wildlife behavior.
 Bring a paper and pen, or voice memo record yourself making observations.
 Make it fun and create a scavenger hunt.

 - Stare at a cup.
 Write freely about the types of things you have seen, smelled, tasted, touched, heard, and felt with this cup.
 Choose a favorite coffee mug and see where the idea takes you.
 Maybe spend 5-10 minutes writing about only this cup.

 - Toxic positivity inspires people to make bad choices under the idea that they are taking care of their inner child or doing what is best for them through avoidance.
 Avoidance is not the same thing as healing and making the effort towards being calm.
+What do you avoid?

 - Write a letter to a deceased hero in your life.
 This person could be a personal relationship, but they could also be someone from centuries ago!